 Can You Get Therapy Without Insurance?

 Do you need to have therapy that takes insurance?
-Even if you don’t have a health insurance plan for your mental health needs, you don’t worry.
-There are many avenues you can take to access affordable therapy without insurance coverage.
+Even if you don’t have a health insurance plan for your mental health needs, don’t worry.
+There are many avenues you can take to access affordable therapy and mental health service options without a health plan or insurance coverage.

-While many mental health providers offer a sliding scale fee based on income (meaning, your cost is based on what you can afford), there are also free and low-cost resources for therapy.
-Regardless of your situation, you don’t have to worry about how to get therapy without insurance.
+While many mental health providers offer a sliding scale therapy cost based on income (meaning, your cost is based on what you can afford), there are also free and low-cost resources for therapy.
+Regardless of your situation, you don’t have to worry about how to get a therapy session without insurance.
 We can show you some different options to try.